stefanoborini/book-the-software-company/02-on-agile-development.md

 every sprint.
 While not perfect, this product focuses on the fundamental needs of the customer first.

-From what I have seen, Scrum works well in driving delivery, but has its drawbacks.
-Most of these drawbacks arise from three factors, two of which are not strictly Scrum's fault:
+From what I have seen, Scrum works well in driving delivery and focusing effort, but has its drawbacks.
+Most of these drawbacks arise from these factors, the first three of which are not strictly Scrum's fault:

-1. Incorrect application of Scrum
+1. Incorrect application of Scrum as a whole.
+2. Incorrect application of aspects of Scrum.
 2. Scrum not being the right framework for the task.
 3. Scrum not being overly prescriptive on some crucial duties.

+## Incorrect application of Scrum as a whole

+As a first step we are going to analyse a few patterns of incorrect application of Scrum as a whole.
+This is normally the result of misunderstanding of the fundamentals behind it, or the inability ior unwillingness to transform the company's established process into the new strategy, while at the same time being pressured into the change from decisions above or from the perceived gains that such transition will bring, without being willing to accept the change in mindset andprocess, as well as the associated costs.

+### Scrumwashing

+The biggest incorrect use of Scrum I've witnessed is what I call Scrumwashing.
+It is a process that adds a veneer of appearance of doing Scrum, and is generally performed unconsciously by those who do not understand how to do Scrum.
+Briefly said, the company and process structure remains exactly the same and people's roles are renamed: upper managers become Product Owners, middle managers and team leads become Scrum Masters, all while they keep operating in the same way, possibly waterfall.

+### Scrumfall

+Related, but different from Scrumwashing is Scrumfall, that is, Scrum + waterfall.
+Scrumfall does implement Scrum "correctly", but applies the sprint to individual waterfall phases.
+There are sprints to write the specs, then sprints to write the design, then sprints to perform the implementation.

+### Water-Scrum-Fall

+Once again related to the previous two, Water-Scrum-Fall starts with a drafting of the specs that are signed off, followed by development performed with a Scrum methodology, followed by the final acceptance by the customer.
+I've witnessed this method in consulting companies, where the deliverable is decided upfront and agreed upon at contract signing.
+In general, the customer is not willing to provide any guidance or feedback during the development.
+They just want the contract fulfilled according to the request, even if the request is meaningless.
+The team is not consulted to see if the specs are achievable or make any sense, and the final product is generally the result of interpreting these specs so that, at least on paper, it satisfies the requirements.

-## Incorrect Use of Scrum
+## Incorrect application of aspects of Scrum

-As described in the chapter introduction, Scrum is often distorted because it doesn't really fit with the preconceived method of development.
-This pressure comes from many different directions, and we will examine them as scenarios that I personally witnessed.
+In other cases, Scrum is applied, but with caveats which undermine its core strengths.
+These are generally the result of inexperienced Scrum Masters and Product Owners, or when Scrum is applied in a context where software production must interact with other aspects of the business having different leading time or feedback and prodcution cycles, typically manufacturing and research.

-### Scenario 1: Use end of sprint as a deadline.
+### Use end of sprint as a deadline

-In this scenario, Scrum is understood not as an incremental process, but as the end of sprint as the deadline for the a fixed, non-negotiable effort.
+In this scenario, Scrum is understood not as an incremental process, but as a fixed time/fixed goal project, typically of one Sprint.
+The end of Sprint is considered the deadline for the fixed, non-negotiable effort.
 This leads to a situation where the Team has no control over the features to deliver, and no control over the time.
-As you can't cheat nature, either the project will be late, or corners will be cut, generally in code quality and testing.
+As you can't cheat nature, something has to give: either the project will be late, or corners will be cut, generally in code quality and testing.

-### Scenario 2: Absentee Product Owner
+### Absentee Product Owner

 There are issues to be solved, but nobody knows where they are.
 The product owner is not aware of being the product owner, and is unavailable for